BIT-XJY/RL-based-Transferable-EMS/README.md

 Source code for **A Comparative Study of Reinforcement Learning-based Transferable Energy Management Strategies for Hybrid Electric Vehicles** for IV 2022.
 More results will be presented in the next work.

-If you use our implementation in your academic work, please cite the corresponding [IEEE Xplore IV 2022](https://ieeexplore.ieee.org/document/9827042) [ArXiv](https://arxiv.org/abs/2202.11514):
+If you use our implementation in your academic work, please cite the corresponding paper [[IEEE Xplore IV 2022](https://ieeexplore.ieee.org/document/9827042)] [[ArXiv](https://arxiv.org/abs/2202.11514)]:

 ```
 @INPROCEEDINGS{xu2022iv,